fenago/react-graphql-intro/md/lab_4.md

 return something different, such as just one post object instead of an array.
 In that case, you would receive an error.

-Furthermore, GraphQL checks the data type of every property.
-If [id] is defined as [Int], you cannot return a regular MongoDB [id] since these ids are of type [String].
-GraphQL would throw an error too.

-**ProTip**

-GraphQL will parse or cast specific data types for you if the value type is matching.
-For example, a [string] with the value of [2.1] is parsed to [Float] without any problems.
-On the other hand, an empty string cannot be converted to [Float], and an error would be thrown.
-It is better to directly have the correct data types, because this saves you casting and also prevents unwanted problems.

 Our [posts] query will return an empty array, which would be a correct response for GraphQL.
 We will come back to the [resolver]